EllieCho/Imaris-XTension-Cochlear-Analysis/README.md

 Example Imaris datasets demonstrating the full pipeline are available from Figshare:

-> Cho E. *Example Images — Imaris XTension Suite: Cochlear Implant Analysis.* Figshare. https://doi.org/10.26188/31894942
+> Cho E, Trang EP. *Example Images — Imaris XTension Suite: Cochlear Implant Analysis.* Figshare. https://doi.org/10.26188/31894942

 Two files are provided: an unprocessed dataset (fluorescence channels and manually segmented surfaces) and a processed dataset with all pipeline outputs included.
-See [`Example_Images_Description.md`](Image/Example_Images_Description.md) for full details of the contents of each file.
+See [`Example_Images_Description.md`](Images/Example_Images_Description.md) for full details of the contents of each file.

 <br>